Piezoelectric speaker: Usage

 Piezoelectric speakers have several advantages over conventional loudspeakers: they are resistant to overloads that would normally destroy most high frequency drivers, and they can be used without a crossover due to their electrical properties.
+Piezo speakers can also be robustly constructed, and made to withstand heavy usage, neglect, weathering, and vandalism.

 There are also disadvantages: some amplifiers can oscillate when driving capacitive loads like most piezoelectrics, which results in distortion or damage to the amplifier.
-Additionally, their frequency response, in most cases, is inferior to that of other technologies, especially with regards to bass and midrange.
+Additionally, piezo speaker frequency response in most cases is inferior to that of other technologies, especially with regards to bass and midrange.
 This is why they are usually used in applications where volume and high pitch are more important than sound quality.

 Piezoelectric speakers can have extended high frequency output, and this is useful in some specialized circumstances; for instance, sonar applications in which piezoelectric variants are used as both output devices (generating underwater sound) and as input devices (acting as the sensing components of underwater microphones).
-They have advantages in these applications, not the least of which is simple and solid state construction that resists seawater better than a ribbon or cone based device would.
+They have advantages in these applications, not the least of which is simple and solid state construction that resists seawater better than a ribbon or voice coil based device.